MolSSI-Education/python-package-best-practices/_episodes/10-distribution.md

 Create an access token, and *don't lose it!*
 (I keep a copy of the text for my token in my password manager.)

+The access token will be a string that begins with `pypi-` followed by a sequence of base64 encoded bytes that we will refer to as "YOURTOKEN" below.

 Create `$HOME/.pypirc`.
-It should look something like the following.
+It should look something like the following, substituting your access token in the password field.

 ~~~
 [testpypi]
   username = __token__
-  password = pypi-Abunchofbase64encodedbinarydataAbunchofbase64encodedbinarydataAbunchofbase64encodedbinarydataAbunchofbase64encodedbinarydata
+  password = YOURTOKEN
 ~~~
 {: .output}